brandur/sorg/content/fragments/go-relax.md

 (like workspaces), but a deep dive into the language has gone a long way to convince me.

-Go's may great features have already been covered to exhausation elsewhere: speed, conurrency, minimal syntax, fast compilation, pragmatic OO approach, nice standard library abstractions, and so on.
+Go's many great features have already been covered to exhausation elsewhere: speed, conurrency, minimal syntax, fast compilation, pragmatic OO approach, nice standard library abstractions, and so on.
 I'll skip talking about those for now.